|

 Support for the Braillo 300 and Braillo 300 S2 printers was extended,

-so that the margins can now be set via the paper size dialog in RTFC.
+so that page margins can now be set from within RTFC via the paper

-In addition, files with different page lengths can be printed without
+format dialog.
+In addition, files with differing page lengths can

-having to manually set the printer configuration to a different number
+now be printed without having to manually adjust the printer configuration

 |